 From: Courtney Arbour, Director, Workforce Development Division

-Subject: Program Year 2019–2020 AEL Enrollment and Performance Targets
+Subject: Program Year 2019–2020 AEL Enrollment and Performance Targets—Update

 PURPOSE:

+The purpose of this AEL Letter is to provide Adult Education and Literacy (AEL) grantees with updated information and guidance on Program Year 2019–2020 (PY’19–’20) enrollment and performance targets based on the target renegotiations conducted with AEL grantees in February 2020.
+The objective of the target renegotiations was to be responsive to local needs based on enrollment trends during summer and fall 2020.

+TWC understands that the efforts to slow the spread of COVID-19 will greatly impact performance on many measures.
+AEL performance results will be impacted by disruptions in service delivery due to COVID-19, which will impact enrollments and all WIOA measures resulting from reduced access and demand for services, as well as challenges with data entry.
+It is too early to know what the full impact of COVID-19 will be, and TWC is monitoring the situation to determine the appropriate recommendations to our providers related to performance.
+These recommendations will be informed by what the data actually show, and no grantee will fail performance solely as a result of COVID-19 and the related efforts to slow its spread.

-The purpose of this AEL Letter is to provide Adult Education and Literacy (AEL) grantees with information and guidance on Program Year 2019–2020 (PY’19–’20) enrollment and performance targets.
-Attachment 1 lists enrollment targets and includes carryforward targets from PY’18–’19.
-Attachment 2 outlines the performance targets for grantees.
-Attachment 3 is a desk aid that will help grantees enter data correctly into TWC’s statewide data system, Texas Educating Adults Management System (TEAMS).
+Attachment 1 lists revised enrollment targets and includes carryforward targets from PY’18–’19.
+Attachment 2 outlines the original and updated targets for grantees who elected to renegotiate.
+Attachment 3 outlines the unchanged performance targets for grantees.
+Attachment 4 is a desk aid that will help grantees enter data correctly into the Texas Workforce Commission’s (TWC) statewide data system, Texas Educating Adults Management System (TEAMS).

 RESCISSIONS: